-Challenge to Excellence exists so that: STUDENTS HAVE AND EDUCATIONAL CHOICE TO ACHIEVE ACADEMIC AND PERSONAL EXCELLENCE.
+Global Ends Statement - Challenge to Excellence exists so that: STUDENTS HAVE AN EDUCATIONAL CHOICE TO ACHIEVE ACADEMIC AND PERSONAL EXCELLENCE.

-- 1.1 All C2E students will be prepared to advance to the next stage of their academic careers. - 1.1.1 C2E students exceed all Federal, State and Douglas County School District standards. - 1.1.2 C2E students exhibit higher academic achievement than their peer groups. - 1.1.2.1 A higher percentage of students will achieve a GPA of 3.0 or better as compared to the Douglas County School Districts average. - 1.1.3 C2E students will be able to think creatively. - 1.1.3.1 C2E students will be capable problem solvers. - 1.1.3.1.1 Students exhibit an ability to apply knowledge from differing subjects to tasks. - 1.1.3.2 C2E students will think critically using reason and logic. - 1.1.4 Students respect and have a love and passion for learning. - 1.1.4.1 Students enjoy a positive and supportive educational environment. - 1.1.4.2 Students share their knowledge and experience with one another, their teachers, their families and their communities. - 1.2 C2E Students will be prepared for a complex global future. - 1.2.1 Students will be academically well-rounded and proficient in basic skills. - 1.2.2 Students benefit from an integrated curriculum. - 1.2.2.1 Students are proficient in reading, writing math, science, economics, U.S. and world history, and applied technologies. - 1.2.3 Students will gain respect and knowledge of foreign culture. - 1.2.3.1 All students will participate in at least one foreign language course appropriate for their age. - 1.3 C2E students will exhibit the aptitude and principles indicative of respectable community leaders. - 1.3.2 C2E Students demonstrate a respect for themselves and others. - 1.3.3 At an age appropriate level, students exhibit knowledge and/or appreciation for: - 1.3.3.1 Physical health - 1.3.3.2 Personal integrity - 1.3.3.3 Self discipline - 1.3.3.4 Work ethic and accountability - 1.3.3.5 Honor - 1.3.3.6 Sportsmanship and teamwork - 1.3.3.7 A sense of morality
+- 1.1 The goal of C2E is that all students will be prepared to advance to the next stage of their academic career. - 1.1.1 C2E students exceed all Federal, State and Douglas County School District standards. - 1.1.2 C2E students exhibit higher academic achievement than their Douglas County peer groups as measured by standardized testing. - 1.1.3 Students will be academically proficient in an integrated curriculum. - 1.1.3.1 Students are proficient in reading, writing, math, science, applied technologies and history. - 1.1.4 C2E students' learning will be structured to cultivate creative thinking and collaborative skills. - 1.1.4.1 C2E students will be capable problem solvers. - 1.1.4.1.1 Students exhibit an ability to apply knowledge from differing subjects to tasks. - 1.1.4.2 C2E students will think critically using reason and logic. - 1.1.4.3 C2E students will be equipped with collaboration skills. - 1.1.5 Students respect and appreciate the value of learning. - 1.1.5.1 Students enjoy a positive and supportive educational environment. - 1.1.5.2 Students share their knowledge and experience with one another, their teachers, their families and their communities. - 1.2 C2E Students will be prepared to function in a complex global technological world. - 1.2.1 Students will be adept in the mainstream technologies. - 1.2.1.1 Students will be competent in using computers, telecommunication equipment and leading technology. - 1.2.1.2 Students will be industrious with the use of these devices. - 1.3 C2E students will demonstrate aptitude and adhere to principles indicative of respectable community leaders. - 1.3.1 C2E Students demonstrate self-respect and respect for others. - 1.3.2 At age appropriate level, students demonstrate awareness and adherence to the principles of: - 1.3.2.1 Responsibility - 1.3.2.2 Integrity - 1.3.2.3 Caring - 1.3.2.4 Perseverance - 1.3.2.5 Respect - 1.3.2.6 Courage - 1.3.2.7 Service - 1.3.2.8 Honesty - 1.3.2.9 Humanity - 1.3.2.10 Cooperation - 1.3.2.11 Patience